markogresak/git-synced/README.md

 The script will merge first matching branch into the next one, unless the matched branch is last on the list.
 To chain merges, it relies on script creating a push event for next branch in sequence.

+#### Webhook config on github repository

+ - Go to repository -> Settings -> Webhooks
+ - Click Add webhook and set:
+   - Payload url: `[url to this webook server]/github/callback` (don't forget about using the correct port in the url)
+   - Content type: application/json
+   - Secret: the same secret as `GITHUB_WEBHOOK_SECRET` value in `.env`
+   - Events: can be anything, but currently just the `push` events are processed, so it's suggested to use "Just the `push` event" for best performance

 ## Testing (development)

 Use `npm test` to run linter and tests or `npm run test:coverage` to see coverage.